Billing Tips: Medical Supplies

 - Specific frequency limitations were established for the HCPCS Level II codes and are listed in applicable Part 2 provider manual sections.
-Providers are encouraged to review these sections of the manuals for any possible changes in frequency limitations due to the HCPCS Level II code conversion.

 - HCPCS Level II codes are required on crossover claims for medical supplies and will be reimbursed according to existing billing requirements.
 UPN information is not required on crossover claims.

-- Invoices may not be older than one year from the date
+- Invoices may not be older than one year from the date of service.

 - Invoices must be dated prior to date of service billed.